Skip to main content

 • Bike parking

-What other improvements to Lake Street are being made with the B Line project?
+What other improvements to Lake Street were made with the B Line project?

 Construction of the METRO B Line project provided an opportunity to rethink and improve how Lake Street is used by all who walk, bike, roll, drive, and use transit.

-Today, Lake Street is the highest crash corridor in Minneapolis, and one of the highest in all of Hennepin County.
+Prior to coordinated work, Lake Street was the highest crash corridor in Minneapolis, and one of the highest in all of Hennepin County.
 Past studies have found that left turns being made from the shared through-lane have led to many crashes along Lake Street.
 The changes to Lake Street are expected to reduce crashes and enhance safety for all users.

-Aside from the bus rapid transit stations that will serve the METRO B Line, the changes you are seeing on the street are designed by Hennepin County in collaboration with the City of Minneapolis and Metro Transit.
-These changes are designed to enhance safety for people walking and rolling, improve transit times and reliability, reduce crashes, and enhance the overall user experience for everyone along the corridor.
+Street changes were designed by Hennepin County in collaboration with the City of Minneapolis and Metro Transit.
+These changes were designed to enhance safety for people walking and rolling, improve transit times and reliability, reduce crashes, and enhance the overall user experience for everyone along the corridor.

 The Lake Street improvements include: